 2014 Green Earth Book Award Shortlist Announced

 Judges have selected a shortlist of books vying for for the 2014 Green Earth Book Award.
 The award honors authors whose books best convey the environmental stewardship message to youth.
 It is given annually to promote books that inspire children to grow a deeper appreciation, respect, and responsibility for their natural environment.
 The shortlist includes titles published in 2013 in five categories.
-Winners will be announced on Earth Day, April 22, 2014 and The Nature Generation will bestow the award to authors during its 10th Anniversary Read Green Festival on September 18-19 in the nation’s capital.
+The Nature Generation will bestow the award to authors during its 10th Anniversary Read Green Festival on September 18-19 in the nation’s capital.
 Click here to see the shortlist.

 2014 Awards and Read Green Festival